'Could Kill Me': Sacramento Wildlife Rescuer Faces Devastating Diagnosis From Caring For Birds

 “It’s creating a situation where it will create scar tissue and if I continue to work with these birds, I will need a lung transplant down the road,” said Berger.
 “It’s pretty devastating.
 It definitely is breaking my heart.
 It feels really unreal, like how could this be happening?”

-“It is not uncommon, but not all of the patients are going to develop the symptoms or develop the disease,” said Dr. Bharucha.READ MORE: UC Davis Database Created To Prevent Next Potential Major Pandemic
+“It is not uncommon, but not all of the patients are going to develop the symptoms or develop the disease,” said Dr. Bharucha.READ MORE: 'This One Really Stands Out': Sacramento Detectives Search For New Leads In 2007 Halloween Double Homicide

+Dr. Bhaucha says the condition is actually more common than many realize.

 “It was so hard to put them out here and not be able to interact.
 I mean that’s hard,” said Berger.